-In this article, I’ll show you how I used an ordinary stove element to convert my inefficient natural gas hot water tank to an ultra efficient electric tank on a timer, decreasing my energy consumption for water heating by about 80% and saving us about $175 per year (more when you consider that were were also able to cancel our natural gas account as a result of this conversion, saving an additional $140 per year in “basic charges” that the gas company charges regardless of the amount of gas consumed).
+In this article, I’ll show you how I used an ordinary stove element to convert my inefficient natural gas hot water tank to an ultra efficient electric tank on a timer, decreasing my energy consumption for water heating by about 80% and saving us about $175 per year (more when you consider that we were also able to cancel our natural gas account as a result of this conversion, saving an additional $140 per year in “basic charges” that the gas company charges regardless of the amount of gas consumed).
 Warning!!!
-This article describes modifications to a natural gas appliance, as well as custom 110V AC electrical wiring.
+This article describes modifications to a natural gas appliance, as well as custom 120V AC electrical wiring.
 Attempting to duplicate the modifications described here could result in injury and/or death and/or significant damage to your home.
 Do try this at home (where else would you?)… but do so at your own risk.

 Why are electric water tanks more efficient than gas ones?